 - This alignment is instantaneous based on the user input.
-This allows for faster system startup; however, the input values must be accurate or SPAN will not perform well. - If you are uncertain about the standard deviation of the angles you are entering, err on the side of a larger standard deviation. - Sending SETINITATTITUDE resets the SPAN filter.
+This allows for faster system startup; however, the input values must be accurate or SPAN will not perform well. - If you are uncertain about the standard deviation of the angles you are entering, lean on the side of a larger standard deviation. - Sending SETINITATTITUDE resets the SPAN filter.
 The alignment is instantaneous, but some time and vehicle dynamics are required for the SPAN filter to converge.
 Bridging performance is poor before filter convergence. - The roll (about the y-axis), pitch (about the x-axis), and azimuth (about the z-axis) are with respect to the SPAN frame.
-If the IMU enclosure is mounted with the z axis pointing upwards, the SPAN frame is the same as the markings on the enclosure.
-If the IMU is mounted in another way, SPAN transforms the SPAN frame axes such that z points up for SPAN computations.
+If the SPAN-CPT enclosure is mounted with the z axis pointing upwards, the SPAN frame is the same as the markings on the enclosure.
+If the SPAN-CPT is mounted in another way, SPAN transforms the SPAN frame axes such that z points up for SPAN computations.
 You must enter the angles in SETINITATTITUDE with respect to the transformed axis.
-See SETIMUORIENTATION for a description of the axes mapping that occurs when the IMU is mounted differently from z up. - \boxtimes 1.
+See SETIMUORIENTATION for a description of the axes mapping that occurs when the IMU is mounted differently from z up. - 1.
 Azimuth is positive in a clockwise direction when looking towards the z-axis origin. - 2.
-You do not have to use the SETIMUORIENTATION command, see page 77, unless you have your IMU mounted with the z axis not pointing up.
-Then use the tables in the SETIMURIENTATION command, on pages 78-79, to determine the azimuth axis that SPAN is using.
+You do not have to use the SETIMUORIENTATION command, see page 57, unless you have your SPAN-CPT mounted with the z axis not pointing up.
+Then use the tables in the SETIMURIENTATION command, on Pages 58-59, to determine the azimuth axis that SPAN is using.

-Abbreviated ASCII Syntax: SETINITATTITUDE pitch roll azimuth pitchSTD rollSTD azSTD
+SETINITATTITUDE pitch roll azimuth pitchSTD rollSTD azSTD

-Field Field Type ASCII Value Binary Value Description Binary Format Binary Bytes Binary Offset 1 header - - This field contains the command name or the message header depending on whether the command is abbreviated ASCII, ASCII or binary, respectively. - Н 0 2 pitch -360° to +360° Input pitch angle, about the x- axis, in degrees Double 8 Н 3 roll -360° to +360° Input roll angle, about the y- axis, in degrees Double 8 H+8 4 azimuth -360° to +360° Input azimuth angle, about the z-axis, in degrees Double 8 H+16 5 pitchSTD 0.000278° ^a to 180° Input pitch standard deviation (STD) angle in degrees Double 8 H+24 6 rollSTD Input roll STD angle in degrees Double 8 H+32 7 azSTD Input azimuth STD angle in degrees Double 8 H+40 a.
-0.000278° is equal to 1 arc second.
+Field Field Type ASCII Value Binary Value Description Binary Format Binary Bytes Binary Offset 1 header - i This field contains the command name or the message header depending on whether the command is abbreviated ASCII, ASCII or binary, respectively. Н 0 2 pitch -360° to +360° Input pitch angle, about the x-axis, in degrees Double 8 Н 3 roll -360° to +360° Input roll angle, about the yaxis, in degrees Double 8 H+8 4 azimuth -360° to +360° Input azimuth angle, about the z-axis, in degrees Double 8 H+16 5 pitchSTD 0.000278° to 180° default = 1 Input pitch standard deviation (STD) angle in degrees Double 8 H+24 6 rollSTD Input roll STD angle in degrees Double 8 H+32 7 azSTD Input azimuth STD angle in degrees Double 8 H+40